 It is based on the novel of the same name by Bret Easton Ellis (American Psycho).
 I would compare it to all those coming-of-age movies like Dazed and Confused, but it’s way too dark and emotional for such a comparison.
 Perhaps a better example would be neurotic and fascinating Spun.
 Marketed as a teen comedy, although Avery called it “the assassination of teen comedies.”, it managed to pull off quite a profit on its humble $4 million budget (Box office $11,8 million).
 This is a comedy, but a dark comedy with a twisted sense of humor.

 And on top of that, it’s a college comedy with all the obligatory drinking, doing drugs, and having sexual adventures stuff you would expect from such a movie.
 All of these activities are presented from a different perspective than in your usual college comedy.
 They have this twisted and oddly cool and quirky vibe about them.
 They are unhealthy, bad, and morally reprehensible.
 And yet fascinating at the same time.

 With impeccable writing and magnificent acting, the characters were the driving force of this movie.
 They were very realistic and I think that many of you will recognize some of the behavior exhibited here.
 We all make mistakes and learn from them, but it’s much better to learn from someone else’s mistakes than your own.
-Shot in 2002, it warned of the coming decline of values that has been happening since the eighties, but reached its apex in the new century.

 Director: Roger Avary